-The summer league was formed last year in partnership with the Sacramento Kings, the Build.Black.
-Coalition and the Black Child Legacy Campaign to connect communities and create positive change in Sacramento.
-See the press release on the Sacramento Kings web site and a report in The Sacramento Bee
+This summer league formed in partnership with Sacramento Kings, Build.Black.
+Coalition and Black Child Legacy Campaign to connect communities and create positive sports experiences for youth.
+The five-week basketball season begins June 19, the season of golf begins June 21 and NBA 2K Games presented by Arden Fair begin July 26.
+Learn more on the Sacramento Kings web site.

 Sierra Health Foundation will present this year’s Innovations for Children Award to Dr. Natalie Woods Andrews, Steering Committee on Reduction of African American Child Deaths Co-Chair and Executive Director of Early Learning at the Sacramento County Office of Education.
 The presentation will be held at the Juneteenth Festival on June 19 at 2:30 p.m. at William Land Park.